cranderson/buildroot-linuxpba/README.md

 ----------------------------------------

 You will need to use MSED to load the PBA image "msedlinuxpba.img" onto your self-encrypting drive.

+Fedora now includes MSED.
+You can install it via:

+    dnf install msed

-You can download a pre-built MSED from here:
+For other systems, you can download a pre-built MSED from here:

 http://www.r0m30.com/msed/files